 Carnegie Museums of Art and Natural History offer post-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate outdoor activities, games, and library visits—all in a relaxed, fun atmosphere.
 A light snack is provided at post-camp care.

-Learn more about Post-camp: Week 2.
+Learn more about Post-camp: Week 01.

 Carnegie Museums of Art and Natural History offer pre-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate activities and games.

-Learn more about Pre-camp Week 3.
+Learn more about Pre-camp: Week 02.

-Learn more about Dino Dig - AM.
+Learn more about Dino Dig.

-Learn more about Eye Spy.
+Learn more about Epoch Explorers.

-Learn more about Field Science.
+Learn more about Outrageous Oddities.

 Carnegie Museums of Art and Natural History offer post-camp care hours for children ages 6–13 enrolled in camps.
 Sessions include age-appropriate outdoor activities, games, and library visits—all in a relaxed, fun atmosphere.
 A light snack is provided at post-camp care.

-Learn more about Post-camp Week 3.
+Learn more about Post-camp: Week 02.